 After three years of touring the world, ‘MARMALADE’ again charted both in the UK and the USA with ‘Falling Apart at the Seams’.

-Despite several line up changes and a ‘Sex on Tour’ scandal in ‘The News of the World’ newspaper (which caused a little embarrassment at the time) Sandy Newman, along with Alan Holmes, Damon Sawyer, Mike Steed and John James Newman, have blitzed through the generations to the year 2012 with their highly energetic and entertaining performances.
+Despite several line up changes and a ‘Sex on Tour’ scandal in ‘The News of the World’ newspaper (which caused a little embarrassment at the time) Sandy Newman, along with John James Newman, Chris North, Jan Robinson and Alan Holmes, have blitzed through the generations to the year 2016 with their highly energetic and entertaining performances.

 With their unique vocal harmonies and dynamic live performances they have delighted audiences and the record buying public from the mid sixties through to the new millennium on a world wide basis, having achieved multi-million number one selling records with ‘OB LA DI OB LA DA’ and ‘ Reflections of my Life’ both in the UK and the USA respectively.